You are here: Home > Your visit > Patient leaflets > General > Information for families following a bereavement

 On the first working day following the death of your loved one, please contact the Bereavement team, who will explain the process regarding the necessary paperwork you will need.
 While every effort is made to issue the death certificate promptly, sometimes there are delays due to the availability of the attending doctor—this process normally takes 48 hours to complete and may be longer if the coroner is involved.

-The Medical Examiners Officer (MEO) will contact families via their preferred number once the medical cause of death certificate (MCCD) has been completed.
-During this call, you will be provided with the cause of death documented on the certificate and the team may be able to answer any questions that you may have regarding the cause of death.
-They will then send the MCCD electronically to the Registry Office.
-You will be asked to contact the Registry Office to book an appointment to register the death.
+The Medical Examiner Officer (MEO) will contact families via their preferred number once the medical certificate of cause of death (MCCD) has been completed.
+During this call you will be provided with the cause of death documented on the certificate and the team may be able to answer any questions that you have regarding the cause of death.
+They will then send the MCCD electronically to the Register Office.
+You will be asked to contact the Register Office to book an appointment to register the death.
 Families do not need to visit the Medical Examiner/Bereavement office to collect a death certificate.

 The office locations and opening hours are: